ssh_config - OpenSSH SSH client configuration files

 For each parameter, the first obtained value will be used.

-that section is only applied for hosts that match one of the patterns
+Host, is only applied for hosts that match one of the patterns with the host

 Since the first obtained value for each parameter is used, more host-specific declarations should be given near the beginning of the file, and general defaults at the end.